 Remote survey keeps technology approval on track

-To keep the TAC process on track, DNV GL worked with Nautec by using remote survey.
-Our facilities in St John’s, Newfoundland, Canada, and in Oslo, Norway, acted as the project back-offices, with DNV GL technical experts directing camera operations for remote inspection and witnessing in Malaysia, Mexico, and Singapore (Figure 1), coordinated by a local office DNV GL surveyor who was on site to witness the various laboratory tests and mock-up trials.
+To keep the TAC process on track, DNV worked with Nautec by using remote survey.
+Our facilities in St. John’s, Newfoundland, Canada, and in Oslo, Norway, acted as the project back-offices, with DNV technical experts directing camera operations for remote inspection and witnessing in Malaysia, Mexico, and Singapore (Figure 1), coordinated by a local office DNV surveyor who was on site to witness the various laboratory tests and mock-up trials.

 Figure 1: 12 days, five countries and one accomplished deadline aided by remote survey